You have a big idea, truckloads of ambition, and dreams of a thriving Indiana LLC, and you’re mentally prepared to make it happen.

 - Contact information (phone number and email address) and return address

-Unfortunately, the Articles of Organization isn’t free.
+Unfortunately, the Articles of Organization aren’t free.
 Online submissions cost is $95 and mailed or hand-delivered ones cost $100, so have your credit card or checkbook ready when you file.

 The state provides three different options for filing the Articles of Organization: online, by mail, and in person.
 So, choose the method that’s most congruent with your business and financial circumstances.